Clarmallagh

-Clarmallagh (Clár Maí Locha) is a barony in County Laois (formerly called Queen's County or County Leix), Republic of Ireland.
+Clarmallagh (Clár Maí Locha) is a barony in County Laois (formerly called Queen's County or County Leix), Ireland.

 Etymology

 Clarmallagh means "Flat land of Maigh Locha [lake plain]", referring to Grantstown Lake.

 Geography

 Clarmallagh is located in south County Laois, to the south of the River Gully, and to the north of the County Kilkenny border.
 It contains the lower part of the Erkina River where it drains into the River Nore.

 History

 Clarmallagh barony was anciently the northernmost part of the Kingdom of Osraige (Ossory).

 In the early 12th century, Finn Ua Caellaide ruled Magh Locha (Clarmallagh) separately from the rest of Ossory.

 It was ruled by the Ó Faoláin (Phelan).

 It is referred to in the topographical poem Tuilleadh feasa ar Éirinn óigh (Giolla na Naomh Ó hUidhrín, d.
 1420):